 Closed on Tuesday

 Whilst we were in Paris we stayed at the Novotel Les Halles which had the advantage of being a short direct Metro trip away from Gare du Nord where the Eurostar comes in and being walking distance from many of the things we wanted to see.
-We also visited the Musée d’Orsay and took a photo tour and discovered a plethora of places to eat.
-When not in galleries we saw plenty of street art including this Ballerina by the Seine.
+We also visited the Musée d’Orsay and discovered a plethora of places to eat.